Bring the Strategy to Life

 When leading change we speak about the hard stuff (systems, structures, technology, tools) and the soft stuff (talent, energy, leadership, culture), making the human side of the enterprise sound light, fluffy, almost harmless.
 As a result we underestimate the underlying power and possibilities of the human dimension.

 Let’s call things what they are – tangible and intangible – and tangible things we can get our hands around.
-The tangible can be measured and managed, and this is the the way we execute the strategy.
-The intangible is messier, yet here lies the energy to bring the strategy to life.
+They can be measured and managed.
+They are the way we execute the strategy.
+The intangible things are messier, yet this is where you find the energy and creativity that give the strategy life.

 Already in 1909, the American Machinist (what managers read at the time) noted, “One of the most important, if not the most important, and at the same time most elusive, difficult to handle and fickle materials the mechanical engineer has to deal with is the human material.”
 It is also the most precious material in the learning economy.